STXT - Semantic Text

 8.2 Special indentation examples

-In the following examples . is shown to identify a space, and |--> to identify a Tab.
-The tab will be shown with the characters missing until reaching the next column, like a text editor.
+In the following examples, . is shown to identify a space, and |--> to identify a tab.
+The tab is represented as occupying up to the next column that is a multiple of 4, as a text editor would do.

 Example with tabs:

-|-->Another node level 1:
+|-->Another level 1 node:

 |-->|-->Level 2: